 I’ve been pondering over this quote by Charles Rechards all day.

-On the 31st December of every year, we have these days of the year laid before us – a whole 365 days – intact, in its fullness.
+On the 31st December of every year, we have these days of the next year laid before us – a complete 365 days – intact, in its fullness.

 On day one of the year, the time begins to tick by, starting with a second through minutes to hours.
 As the clock ticks by, it’s normal for us to relax, filled with hope that there are still lots of days left in our hands – it’s seconds or minutes or hours that have passed after all – there are still lots of days left.

 But through these time measures, the 365 days are been eaten away, just like taking bites off a huge apple, bit by bit.

 When half of the apple is eaten – six months have gone and it becomes obvious😳.
 The year is half gone!
 It’s now time to finish up.
 This is the time people exclaim- “How time flies!”

 The fact is, time doesn’t fly at all.
 It moves as should.
 It only seems as though it has fown by when we’ve not been able to make proper use of it – when we watch it slip through our fingers, like the desert sand.
 We fail to catch up with it and use it wisely.